 It is also possible to fund the project in stages; once the property is habitable, for instance, you could use a mortgage to repay the bridging loan you used to finance the purchase initially.

-Boundaries and planning permission Land registry and planning history searches are of particular importance if you are planning to renovate, as you will need to know the exact boundaries of the land and what modifications will require planning permission.
+Land registry and planning history searches are of particular importance, if you are planning to renovate.
+You will need to know the exact boundaries of the land and what modifications will require planning permission.

 For more information on applying online visit the Government’s Planning Portal.